Paramagnon-Interference Mechanism for Three-Dimensional Bond Order in Kagome Metals AV$_3$Sb$_5$ (A=Cs, Rb, K): Analysis by the Density-Wave Equation: DW Equation Analysis for 3D Kagome Metal Model

+Hereafter, we denote a 3D variable wavevector $\Q=(\q,q^z)$, where $\q$ ($q^z$) is the 2D (1D) variable wavevector.
+We also introduce the notation $\Q_m=(\q_m,q_m^z)$ ($m=1,2,3$), where $\q_m$ is the fixed 2D wavevector introduced in Fig. \ref{fig:fig1} (a), while $q_m^z$ is treated as a variable.

+We introduce the ``form factor'' of the BO at wavevector $\Q$, ${\hat g}_{\Q}(k)$, which is given by the Fourier transformation of the 3D BO, such as the 3D stacking of Figs. \ref{fig:fig1} (b) and (c).
+The form factor is normalized by setting ${\rm max}|{\hat g}_{\Q}(k)|=1$.
+Here, ${\hat g}_{\Q}(k)$ is a $3\times3$ matrix with respect to the three sublattices A, B, and C. In this study, we derive the BO form factor and its eigenvalue $\lambda_\Q$ in 3D momentum space microscopically, by analyzing the DW equation for the 3D kagome metal models.
+It is found that both ${\hat g}_{\Q_m}(k)$ and $\lambda_{\Q_m}$ ($m=1,2,3$) have very small $q_m^z$-dependences.

-\section{DW equation analysis for 3D kagome metal model}
+\section{DW Equation Analysis for 3D Kagome Metal Model}

 Here, we study the BO in the 3D kagome metal models based on the DW equation theory.
 In this theory, various nonmagnetic DW orders are caused by the beyond-RPA non-local correlations.
 This theory was first developed to explain the orbital nematic state in Fe-based superconductors, and it has been successfully applied to the cuprates \cite{Yamakawa-Cu} and the twisted-bilayer graphene \cite{Onari-TBG}.
 Recently, the present authors studied 2D kagome metals in Ref. \cite{Tazai-kagome}.
-By solving the DW equation shown in Fig. \ref{fig:fig4} (a), we can calculate the infinite series of AL and MT terms.
+By solving the DW equation, including the Hartree, Maki-Thompson (MT), and AL terms shown in Fig. \ref{fig:fig4} (a), we can calculate the infinite series of AL and MT terms.
 The AL terms represent the PMI mechanism, which gives rise to the BO in kagome metals.
 The analytic expression of the charge-channel DW equation is

 where $k\equiv (\k,\e_n)$ and $p\equiv (\p,\e_m)$.
 The largest eigenvalue $\lambda_\Q$ represents the DW instability at wavevector $\Q$, and the corresponding form factor ${\hat g}_\Q$ gives the DW order function. $L\equiv (l,l')$ and $M_i$ represent the pair of sublattice indices $A,B,C$.
 The phase factor of the eigenvector is fixed to satisfy the Hermitian condition $g_\Q^{ll'}(\k,\e_n)=[g_{-\Q}^{l'l}(\k+\Q,-\e_n)]^*$.
 In addition, we fix the sign of ${\hat g}_{\Q_m}$ so that $\phi_m {\hat g}_{\Q_m}$ reproduces the BO shown in Fig. \ref{fig:fig1}.